rgolder1/aztec/README.md

 - restdemo:

 REST Controller with SpringMVC.
 The service is a Map for create/get/update/remove.
-Integration testing with Groovy.
+Integration testing with Groovy, which are run as part of the mvn clean install.

 - soapdemo: